- First Name

 - Media Contact

 - About Me

-Before coming to Michigan, Molly received an MA in Cultural Heritage Studies from University College London and worked for several years in museums, archives, and historic sites.
+Before coming to Sewanee, Brookfield received her PhD in History and Women’s Studies at the University of Michigan and an MA in Cultural Heritage Studies from University College London.
+She previously worked for several years in museums, archives, and historic sites.

 - Recent Publications